Week-by-week guide to pregnancy

 Do you think you or your partner could have a sexually transmitted infection (STI)?
 If so, get checked out, as this could affect your baby's development.
 Talk to your midwife or GP, or visit a sexual health clinic.

-Don't eat for two!
-That's a big myth.
+There's no need to eat for 2.
 If you pile on the pounds, you could put yourself and your baby at risk of health problems such as high blood pressure.
 Eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.

 If you have a long-term health condition, then let your specialist or GP know you're pregnant as soon as possible.
 Don't stop taking any regular medication without discussing it with your doctor first.